Trihedraf/kiwix-zim-updater-docker/README.md

 It performs the check on the first day of every month as long as the container is running.

-The script flags can be customized via environment variables to tweak the operation.

 ## Example Docker Compose

 This compose snippet can be used to deploy the container.